 For the third consecutive year, UT Dallas has earned recognition as one of the most environmentally responsible colleges in the U.S. and Canada in The Princeton Review's Guide to 332 Green Colleges.

 UT Dallas, one of seven universities in Texas to make this year’s list, was commended for establishing an Office of Sustainability, which seeks to “mitigate UT Dallas’ footprint on the environment, to raise visibility and awareness of environmental issues on campus and our community, and to engage UT Dallas students, faculty and staff in developing sustainable policies and practices.”
 The office works with other departments on campus to organize environmentally focused events, such as this week’s Earth Week, and supports organizations such as the Community Garden and Green People, a new student organization.

 In addition to incorporating sustainable building practices and using only Green Seal cleaning products on campus, the University was applauded for its growing recycling and composting programs.
-UT Dallas recycles more than 1.5 million pounds of paper each year, in addition to collecting cardboard, aluminum, plastic, ink cartridges and other recyclable materials to minimize the amount of waste it sends to the landfill.
+UT Dallas recycled 215,487 pounds of paper last year, in addition to collecting cardboard, aluminum, plastic, ink cartridges and other recyclable materials to minimize the amount of waste it sends to the landfill.
 Food scraps from the dining hall and landscaping debris are also repurposed to support the University’s internal composting program.

 UT Dallas' transportation options include two campus Zipcar locations, a car-sharing program for students, faculty and staff.

 “It has been exciting and extremely rewarding to see the increase in environmental initiatives on campus,” said Thea Junt, UT Dallas energy conservation and sustainability manager.
 “The University’s sustainability program started through Facilities Management and our green building projects.
 Now, we have green student programming, like Earth Week, and continue to build sustainability into our coursework.”